Strong almost finiteness: Neighborhood convergence

 \section{Neighborhood convergence}

-\vi \begin{definition} The graphs $G,H\in \grd$ are called \textbf{neighborhood equivalent}, $G\equiv H$ if for any rooted ball $B^G_r(x)\subset G$ there exists a rooted ball $B^H_r(y)\subset H$ that is rooted-isomorphic to $B^G_r(x)$ and conversely, for any rooted ball $B^H_r(u)\subset H$ there exists a rooted ball $B^G_r(v)\subset G$ that is rooted-isomorphic to $B^H_r(u)$.
+\begin{definition} The graphs $G,H\in \grd$ are called \textbf{neighborhood equivalent}, $G\equiv H$ if for any rooted ball $B^G_r(x)\subset G$ there exists a rooted ball $B^H_r(y)\subset H$ that is rooted-isomorphic to $B^G_r(x)$ and conversely, for any rooted ball $B^H_r(u)\subset H$ there exists a rooted ball $B^G_r(v)\subset G$ that is rooted-isomorphic to $B^H_r(u)$.
 So, if $\hat{G}$ denotes the set of all $r$-balls in $G$ up to rooted isomorphism, then $G$ and $H$ are neighborhood equivalent if and only if $\hat{G}=\hat{H}$. \end{definition}

-We call a graph property $\cP\subset \grd$ a neighborhood equivalent property if for graphs $G\equiv H$, $G\in \cP$ if and only if $H\in\cP$. \begin{proposition} Amenability, Property A, uniform amenability, almost \\ finiteness, $q$-colorability and having a perfect matching are all neighborhood equivalent properties. \end{proposition} \proof Let us assume that $G$ is $q$-colorable for some $q\geq 2$ and $\alpha:V(G)\to \{1,2,\dots,q\}$ is a proper $q$-coloring.
+We call a graph property $\cP\subset \grd$ a neighborhood equivalent property if for graphs $G\equiv H$, $G\in \cP$ if and only if $H\in\cP$. \begin{proposition} Amenability, Property A, being a F\o lner graph, almost \\ finiteness, $q$-colorability and having a perfect matching are all neighborhood equivalent properties. \end{proposition} \proof Let us assume that $G$ is $q$-colorable for some $q\geq 2$ and $\alpha:V(G)\to \{1,2,\dots,q\}$ is a proper $q$-coloring.
 It is enough to prove that any component of $H$ is $q$-colorable.
 Let $x\in V(H)$ and for $n\geq 1$ $\beta_n:V(H)\to \{1,2,\dots,q\}$ be labelings that are proper colorings restricted on the ball $B^H_n(x)$.
 By neighborhood equivalence, such labelings exist.
 Let $\beta_{n_k}\to \gamma$ be a convergent subsequence.
 Then $\gamma$ is proper $q$-coloring of the component of $H$ containing $x$.
 Similarly, we can prove that having perfect matching or being almost finite is neighborhood equivalent, since these properties can be described by colorings satisfying some local constraints.
-It is straightforward to prove that amenability, uniform amenability and Property A (that is local hyperfiniteness) are neighborhood equivalent properties as well. \vi \begin{definition} Let $B_1, B_2,\dots$ be an enumeration of the finite rooted balls in $\grd$.
-We define a pseudo-metric on $\grd$ in the following way.
-Let $\dist_{\grd}(G,H)=2^{-n}$ if for $1\leq i \leq n-1$ $B_i\in (\hat{G}\cap \hat{H})$ or $B_i\in (\hat{G}\cap \hat{H})^c$, and $B_n\in \hat{G}\triangle \hat{H}$.
-It is easy to see that $\dist_\grd$ defines a metric on the neighborhood equivalence classes of $\grd$.
-So, a sequence $\{G_n\}^\infty_{n=1}$ is a Cauchy-sequence in $\grd$ if for any rooted ball $B$, either $B\in \hat{G_n}$ for finitely many $n$'s or $B\in \hat{G_n}$ for all but finitely many $n$'s. \end{definition} \begin{proposition} The space of neighborhood equivalence is compact, or in other words, all Cauchy sequences are convergent. \end{proposition} \proof First, let $\rgrd$ be the set of all rooted, connected graphs of vertex degree bound d up to rooted isomorphisms.
-Again, we can define a metric $\dist_\rgrd$ on $\rgrd$ by setting
+It is straightforward to prove that amenability, being a F\o lner graph and Property A (that is local hyperfiniteness) are neighborhood equivalent properties as well.